-where $(-)_\Q$ is the rationalization map and $KU_\Q \cong HP_{\mathrm{ev}}\Q$ is given by the splitting of rational spectra in sums of Eilenberg-MacLane spectra, normalised so to map the Bott element of $KU_\Q$ to the Bott element of $HP_{\mathrm{ev}}\Q$.
-Namely, by the general splitting for rational spectra we have
+where $(-)_\Q$ is the rationalization map and $\Phi\colon KU_\Q \cong HP_{\mathrm{ev}}\Q$ is the equivalence given by the splitting of rational spectra in sums of Eilenberg--Mac Lane spectra, normalised so as to map the Bott element of $KU_\Q$ to the Bott element of $HP_{\mathrm{ev}}\Q$.
+By the general splitting for rational spectra we have

 Moreover, naturality of these equivalences with respect to the monoidal structure of spectra implies that $KU_\Q\cong HP_{\mathrm{ev}}\Q$ is an equivalence if $E_\infty$-ring spectra.
 A good reference for this result in a cohomological flavour can be found in \cite{hilton1971general}.
-Now, to get an explicit expression for the equivalence $\Phi\colon KU_\Q\cong HP_{\mathrm{ev}}\Q$ induced by rationalization, recall that $KU$ is generated by the class of the universal line bundle $L$, so we only need determine $\Phi(L)$.
-This is an element in $[\PP,HP_{\mathrm{ev}}\Q]$, so by the results in Section \ref{sec.7}, there exist a unique formal power series
+Now, to get an explicit expression for the equivalence $\Phi\colon KU_\Q\cong HP_{\mathrm{ev}}\Q$ induced by rationalization, recall that $KU$ is generated by the class of the universal line bundle $L$, so we only need to determine $\Phi(L)$.
+This is an element in $[\PP,HP_{\mathrm{ev}}\Q]$, so by the results in Section \ref{sec.7}, there exists a unique formal power series

 with coefficients in $\Q=[\SSS,HP_{\mathrm{ev}}\Q]$ such that

 By naturality with respect to pullbacks, and since $\Phi$ is a ring homomorphism, we have

 so we can write